ibm-cloud-docs/AnalyticsEngine/troubleshooting.md

 ### Changes to the custom core-site.xml file are not shown

 When Hive is run with Cloud Object Storage with HMAC style authentication, changes to the core-site.xml file are not shown when viewed.
-The reason is that the Hive component is not restarted by default after changes were made in the custom core-site.xml file.
+The reason is that Hive does not recognize Cloud Object Storage unless Hive is restarted which does not happen by default.

-To fix this issue, restart the Hive component.
+To fix this issue, restart Hive.